 Remove from the heat and add the sea salt to taste.

-Once it is cooled, it can be stored in an airtight container or jar.
-Keep in the fridge.
+Once it is cooled, it can be stored in an airtight container or jar in the fridge for 4-5 weeks.

 Take your ramekins or glasses, and put 3 tsp of the salted caramel sauce in each. (or more depending on your desire to eat caramel sauce)Put in fridge while you are making the chocolate mixture.